Skullition/PetAnything/README.md

-# Fabric Example Mod
+# Pet Anything

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+A mod that lets you pet most entities in Minecraft!
+Might even turn them friendly...

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is licensed under GNU GPLv3.
+Therefore, feel free to use this in your modpacks/ anything that adheres under the GNU GPLv3 license.